 Fine Motor Skills

-Before children can begin to tackle writing their name, we need to provide ample opportunities for children to use the hand, finger and eye muscles needed to complete this task.
+Before children can begin to tackle teaching preschoolers to write their names, we need to provide ample opportunities for children to use the hand, finger and eye muscles needed to complete this task.

 By doing activities with pinchers, pipettes, finger puppets and small parts we are encouraging children to build up those fine motor muscles… another big benefit of play driven learning.